aberloro/Covid_Search_Trends_by_State/README.md

     - What do folks call the virus?
     - How do folks look up vaccine info?
     - Other related Covid searches?
-  - All 3 categories were important to training the logistic regression model:
+  - All three feature categories were important to training the logistic regression model:

     ![accuracy_summary_logistic_regression](https://user-images.githubusercontent.com/93740725/166861132-aa3896ad-722a-4a57-8734-98d94aa9a884.png)
   - A Random Forest algorithm was also trained and tested for comparison against logistic regression, with similar accuracy: